yell0wsuit/fbgdbg/README.md

 The gradient background from Facebook Accounts Center.

-This repo extracts the HTML code and CSS values of the background with some minor tweaks.
+This repo contains the HTML code and CSS values of the background with some minor tweaks.

 There are two versions for this theme: Static (non-animated) and Animated.
 The animated background code is already implemented, however it seems to be unused due to missing the ``animation-duration`` property.
 Feel free to experiment any animations that suit your style.